brianjcj/loghook/src/README.md

 parenthese is to call the hooks and the second is to finally call the console log function.
 We don't wrap console info in function to make the right file and line number information associated with the log.
-If calling the console log function inside the wrap function, the file and line number will associate with wrap function.
+If calling the console log function inside the wrapper function, the file and line number will associate with wrapper function.
 It is obviously not we needed.

 hope it is too disturbing.